SeaCloudsEU/SeaCloudsPlatform/deployer/README.md

 Then, SeaClouds deployer jar that was generated during project building has to be added to a Brooklyn installation.
 The jar should be added to `$BROOKLYN_HOME/bin/lib/dropins` folder.

 In order to enable TOSCA support in Brooklyn, it is necessary to add [cloudfoundry/brooklyn-tosca](https://github.com/cloudsoft/brooklyn-tosca) plugin.
-Then, to add TOSCA support to SeaClouds Deployer, it is necessary to build [kiuby88/brooklyn-tosca seaclouds-integration branch](https://github.com/kiuby88/brooklyn-tosca/tree/integration/seaclouds-integration).
+Then, to add TOSCA support to SeaClouds Deployer, it is necessary to build [kiuby88/brooklyn-tosca temporal-integration branch](https://github.com/seacloudseu/brooklyn-tosca/tree/integration/temporal-integration).
 This branch contains a simple customization which allows brooklyn-tosca to be build with all required dependencies.